Append records to a contact list

 • Appends to a contact list do not have to match columns exactly.
 The file must contain the existing columns, but it is OK if the file contains more columns.

-• When appending or updating contacts, the system processed data in a case insensitive manner.
+• When appending or updating contacts, the system processes data in a case-insensitive manner.
 The system automatically normalizes case to match the case used when the contact list was created.

-• When appending an expiration DateTime for an existing contact, the new date and time overwrites the previous value.
+• When appending an expiration DateTime for an existing contact, the new date and time replaces the previous value.

 • When you upload the same contacts to an existing list, the list retains their count of contact attempts.

 If you are not sure what columns a contact list contains, click Export.
 Wait for the file to download.
-And then examine its columns using a text editor.
+Next, examine its columns using a text editor.
 Modify your input file to match.
 Then resume at step 3.

-6. (Optional) Select a column from the Unique Identifier Column.
+7. (Optional) Select a column from the Unique Identifier Column box.

 What is a unique identifier?